We offer two worship services each Sunday. At 9:00 AM we meet at Christ Church in Cow Bay and at 10:30 AM we meet at St. Peter's in Eastern Passage.

 St. Peter's Anglican Cemetery

-St. Peter's Anglican Cemetery remains open for visitation.
+St. Peter's Anglican Cemetery is always open for visitation.

-St. Peter's Cemetery will continue to maintain the grounds; providing our regular perpetual care to the cemetery.
+St. Peter's Cemetery continues to maintain the grounds; providing our regular perpetual care to the cemetery.

 Parish Council is currently meeting electronically on the 3rd Tuesday of the month at 7pm, excluding July & August.